JianLoong/jianloong.github.io/content/posts/jplag.md

 cover:
   image: "/images/jplagout.png"
 draft: false
-summary: Using simple shell scripts to automate certain task for input to JPlag
+summary: Automating the processing of extracting and cleaning files for JPlag input
 ---

 ### Background